Kellfren/Deploy-Static-Website-on-AWS-using-Cloudfront/README.md

 - /img - The background image file for the website.
 - /vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
 - /css - CSS files for the website.
-- /documents - pdf file with step-by-step custom configuration
+- /documents - pdf file with step-by-step custom configurations